AidanMcMoneagle/cocktailDB/README.md

 # Cocktails DB
 Welcome to Cocktails DB.
-This app was built following a tutorial as part of <a href='https://www.youtube.com/watch?v=a_7Z7C_JCyo&t=32019s'>Code 15 react projects</a> course by John Smilga.
+This app was built following a tutorial as part of the <a href='https://www.youtube.com/watch?v=a_7Z7C_JCyo&t=32019s'>Code 15 React Projects</a> course by John Smilga.

 ## Table of Contents
 * [General Info](#general-information)